-Bi design was recommended by Zing Interior Design to the purchaser of one of the largest houses in Derby City Centre to help them remodel the house.
-The property was built in the late 90’s, and whilst offering a number of great qualities it had become very dated.
-Bi designs brief was to remodel the exterior to change the character and add kerb appeal and to alter the internal spaces to create a practical family home with all the accommodation of a modern property in 2020.
+Bi design was recommended by Zing Interior Design to the purchaser of one of the largest houses in Derby City Centre to help them remodel their home.
+The property was built in the late ’90s, and whilst offering a number of great qualities it had become very dated.
+Our brief was to remodel the exterior to change the character and add kerb appeal and alter the internal spaces to create a practical family home with all the accommodation of a modern property in 2020.

-The clients have a young family so a big part of the design brief was to make sure in such a large property that the children can be seen from the main kitchen, dining living area whilst using the swimming pool.
+As the clients have a young family, a big part of the design brief was to make sure in such a large property that the children can be seen from the main kitchen, dining living area whilst using the swimming pool.
 The swimming pool is a great feature of the house but could not be seen from any other rooms in the house.

-The proposals involve moving the kitchen to the rear of the house, and merging the existing dining room and living room to create the kitchen dining space.
-To compensate for the change in the levels a new contemporary single storey extension was added off the kitchen at the pool level with a three sided fire place breaking up the space and creating a striking design feature.
-The side wall of the pool will be opened up to the kitchen so the water can be seen reflecting light into the main living areas.
-A play room is also being created directly off the kitchen to maintain lines of sight.
+The proposals involve moving the kitchen to the rear of the house and merging the existing dining room and living room to create the kitchen dining space.
+To compensate for the change in the levels a new contemporary single-storey extension was added off the kitchen at the pool level with a three-sided fireplace breaking up space and creating a striking design feature.
+The sidewall of the pool will be opened up to the kitchen so the water can be seen reflecting light into the main living areas.
+A playroom is also being created directly off the kitchen to maintain lines of sight.

-To the rear the swimming pool plant room is to be reclad with a new external staircase to the first floor terrace.
+To the rear, the swimming pool plant room is to be recladded with a new external staircase to the first-floor terrace.
 The stone balustrade replaced with feature glass balustrading.

-To the rear of the pool and the new single storey extension is a lux louvre roof which will create a sheltered patio area enhancing the indoor outdoor experience and protect the large glazed areas from overheating form direct sunlight.
+To the rear of the pool and the new single-storey extension is a lux louvre roof which will create a sheltered patio area enhancing the indoor-outdoor experience and protect the large glazed areas from overheating from direct sunlight.

 To help our clients visualise the changes we produced a VR model to bring the design to life and also accurately show the clients how much natural light there would be on any day of the year, the images created were also used to help with the planning application.
 Planning permission was granted by Derby City Council, who were very pleased with the design, for the proposed changes with work commencing in late 2020.
 The proposed scheme transforms the property adding and changing all the spaces needed to make the house not only one of the largest in Derby City Centre but also a practical dream family home.